ethlo/my2ch/README.md

 docker run -it --rm --link clickhouse-server:clickhouse-server yandex/clickhouse-client --host clickhouse-server
 ```

 #### Configuration
-Create a folder called `configs` and put the following `employees.yaml` inside it, taking care to change the actual property values to match your setup.
+Create a folder called `configs/employees` and put the following `transfer.yaml` inside it, taking care to change the actual property values to match your setup.
 ```yaml
 alias: employees